masaki39/daily-notes-timeline/README.md

 Recommended: Install via [BRAT](https://github.com/TfTHacker/obsidian42-brat)

-Enable the plugin and run **Open Daily Notes Timeline** from the command palette.
+Enable the plugin and run **Open daily notes timeline** from the command palette.

 > [!note]
 > This plugin inherits settings from the core plugin `Daily Notes`